Lucius D. Battle: Early life

-Battle was born on June 1, 1918, in Dawson, Georgia, and his family later moved to Bradenton, Florida when he 8 years old being one of six children in the family with one dying.
+Battle was born on June 1, 1918, in Dawson, Georgia, and his family later moved to Bradenton, Florida when he was 8 years old being one of six children in the family with one dying.
 He attended Bradenton High School being the sophomore class president, Macohi yearbook editor, playing tennis, swim along with being active in drama playing the violin.
 He received his undergraduate A.B.
 (1939) and law (1946) degrees from the University of Florida.

 World War II would interrupt his education and initially served at the War Department's civilian personnel office for a year.
 He spent World War II in the Navy starting in 1943 serving as an associate administrative analyst from 1942-43 being in the Pacific Theatre serving on the staff of COMSERONSOPAC and CINCPAC.
 Lucius said in an interview while serving in World War II he became interested in international affairs and said he became concerned about the possibility of another world war.
 Lucius continued to serve in the Navy until being discharged in 1946.